Linux Kernel

 - Integration of stable Long Term Support (LTS) kernel updates up to v6.12.48

-- Add initial support for SAMA7D65 Curiosity Pro board.
+- Add initial support for SAMA7D65 Curiosity Pro board

-- Add WPA3 support for WILC3000, unified WILC S02 device support, FW 16.5 WIFi / BLE driver.
+- Add WPA3 support for WILC3000, unified WILC S02 device support, FW 16.5 Wi-Fi® / Bluetooth® Low Energy (BLE) driver

-- Add support for DRM atomic operations.
+- Add support for Direct Rendering Manager (DRM) atomic operations

-- Fix UART and SPI FIFO size for SAMA5D2, SAMA7G5 and SAMA7D65.
+- Fix Universal Asynchronous Receiver/Transmitter (UART) and Serial Peripheral Interface (SPI) FIFO size for SAMA5D2, SAMA7G5 and SAMA7D65

-- Use CLASSD conservative timings for SAMA5D2, SAM9x60 and SAM9x75.
+- Use CLASSD conservative timings for SAMA5D2, SAM9x60 and SAM9x75

-- Support for powering off the SD Card on SAMA7D6.
+- Support for powering off the SD Card on SAMA7D6

-- Add aliases for SDMMC in boards device trees.
+- Add aliases for SDMMC in boards' device trees

-- Add support for pin polarity for GPIOs used as ULP1 wake up sources.
+- Add support for pin polarity for GPIOs used as ULP1 wake-up sources

-- Add support for SPI controller to use the optional GCLK as clock source.
+- Add support for SPI controller to use the optional GCLK as clock source

-- Add I3C driver for SAMA7D65 and LSM6DSx sensor.
+- Add I3C driver for SAMA7D65 and LSM6DSx sensor

-- Implement USB device disconnect PHY workaround.
+- Implement USB device disconnect PHY workaround

 - Add external REFCLK support in MACB for RMII / RGMII PHYs.
-Enable RMII support for SAMA7 GMAC.
+Enable RMII support for SAMA7 GMAC

 linux4microchip-2025.04 tag